SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 "Boo at the Zoo" at the Oakland Zoo

 One of my favorite Halloween events in Oakland is the daytime event, "Boo at the Zoo" at the Oakland Zoo.
-It's held over several weekends throughout the month including: 10/1 - 10/29
+This year's event is October 25 - 27.

 The normal price of admission allows you to ride the spooky zoo train, try out treats and if your kid wears a costume, they get a free ride ticket!
 Ghouls and goblins of all ages are invited!